SiebeA/YouTubeVideo_transcript_topicAlert/README.md

 ## TODO

-# - combine the contextMatches with the date and title of the video
 ## Need to haves:
-- create a bash executable automation file
-    - Parameterize the functions
-        - wordOfInterest
+- When it is X many days since last transcript; notify the user when the `Transcript_scraper_NLP_analysis.py` is executed of how many days since last.
 - Searching for 2 patterns close together
 - Parametrize an option to Only import last X transcripts (if you want recent search alerts, you don't need the older transcripts')
 - put multiple wordOfinterest matches in the same video under only 1 metadata